timurrrr/ft86/performance_driving/track_day_prep.md

   * For gen2 cars, you will also need something like an Ansix ASC harness to be able to get the same information using an OBDLink MX+.

+## At the track

+Here are some common suggestions to consider at the track

+* Even with track pads, it's recommended to cool them down for a lap or two at the end of the session, and/or drive a few circles in the paddock.
+* Make sure to cool down the oil before parking the car to about 200ºF or less.
+  Again, find a place around the paddock where you can drive in circles for a few minutes.
+It is recommended to keep the RPMs above 3000 (15 mph in 1st gear) to let the oil circulate and cool down the engine evenly.
+* Don't use the parking brake between sessions, as it may distort the hot rear brake rotors and/or the parking brake pads can stick to the drum.
+* Check oil level between sessions, make sure it's at max (or higher -- some actually prefer slighlty overfilling).

 ---

 <details>